 1/2 teaspoon ground pepper

 Cut salmon into 1.5 inch portions or leave fillet whole.
-In a mixing bowl, combine olive oil, spice mixture, garlic, cilantro, lemon juice, salt and pepper.
+In a mixing bowl, combine extra-virgin olive oil, the Moroccan spice marinade, garlic, cilantro, lemon juice, salt and pepper.
 Coat salmon evenly with spice mixture and marinate 20-60 minutes.
+If you're prepping salmon ahead of time, you can also place the fillet and spice marinade in a sealable plastic bag.
+Then, refrigerate until you're ready to grill.

 Prepare a charcoal or gas grill.
 Grill salmon over medium-high heat, flesh-side down for 3-5 minutes or until browned, then flip and cook another 3-5 minutes.